 One thing to keep in mind is that ghosting and judder can be an issue with this camera.
 This is particularly true when filming using a high zoom setting.
 Another slight issue to consider is that you can frequently hear the zoom mechanism in the background during quiet filming events as well.

-Based on the information in our Nikon Coolpix L830 review, we believe that this camera is an excellent option worth checking out.
+Based on the information in our Nikon Coolpix L830 review, we believe that this super-zoom camera is an excellent option worth checking out.
 It features an easy to understand interface and has a fairly impressive battery life.
 In addition, it also has some nice premium features like 32x optical zoom and built-in image stabilization.
 If you’ve had a chance to try this camera out already, then feel free to tell us about your experience with it.